 Pennsylvania Marriage Age Requirements Laws

-The following chart summarizes the main provisions of Pennsylvania's marriage age requirement laws.
+The following chart summarizes the main provisions of Pennsylvania's marriage age requirement laws and more information follows.
 See FindLaw's Marriage Law section for related articles.

 |Code Section||Tit.
 23 §1304(1) to (2)|

 |Minimum Legal Age With Parental Consent||Male: 16; Female: 16|

 |Minimum Legal Age Without Parental Consent||Male: 18; Female: 18|

 |Comments||Minors under 16 may obtain license with parental consent and approval of court if in best interest of applicant.|

 Since 1888, the United States Supreme Court has continually stated that marriage is a fundamental right that cannot be infringed by the government except in extreme circumstances.
 One of the more famous cases that stands for this principle is Loving vs. Virginia, in which the Supreme Court invalidated a law that prohibited interracial marriage.
 Even though that case concerned a Virginia law, the ramifications apply throughout the country.
 The court reasoned that race was not a permissible basis for denying the right to marriage.
 Similarly, denying the right to marry based on age may be unconstitutionally strict depending on the type of restriction and reasons for the restriction.

 Pennsylvania marriage law allows men and women to marry if they have reached the age of majority.
 Pennsylvania's age of majority is eighteen.
 However, there are some other situations which may declare an underage person to be an adult, even if they have not yet reached the age of majority.
 Generally, those situations include legal emancipation and entering the military.
 Because the law recognizes emancipated youth and servicemembers as legal adults, they generally have the same rights to marriage as any other adult in Pennsylvania.